 Unlike previous years, the Written Ability Test (WAT) was integrated along with the paper; and the essays were to be written online.
 The candidate had to choose between the two topics given; and write an essay on any one of them.
 The time allowed to complete the WAT exercise was 30 minutes.

 |Section||No. Of Questions||Good Score|

 The passages were from a variety of topics.
-The length of each was relatively medium, except for one on the GST which was an easy read.
-Most of the questions were direct; and could be answered easily with direct reference to the passage.
-The source of the passage was also provided at the end, which was a surprise element, unlike most exams.
-The overall level of questions in this section was easy.
-A score of 22-24 can be considered a good one.
+The length of the passages was average; and most of the questions were direct that could be answered easily with reference to the passage.
+The source of the passage was also provided at the end.
+Even the vocabulary-based questions were contextual.
+The students did not face any difficulty in this section, as the overall level of questions was easy.
+A score of 12-13 can be considered a good one.

-Based completely on current affairs except for a question or two, students may have found this section on the moderate side of difficulty.
-The questions were from diverse areas, including awards, geography, economic awareness, films, defense etc. There were few questions based on important amendments and bills.
-The level of difficulty of this section can be considered easy-to-moderate.
-Some of the questions on Current Affairs were quite tricky, as the answer had to be recalled at that very moment.
-A score of 20-22 in this section could be considered good.
+A mix of current affairs and static GK, the type of questions asked in this section perplexed many candidates.
+Overall, on all the three days, students found this section to be moderately difficult.
+The questions were from diverse areas, including awards, geography, history, defence, etc. Some of the questions on Current Affairs were quite tricky, as the answer had to be recalled at that very moment.
+A score of 9-10 in this section could be considered good.

 Based on the paper, the predicted cut-offs for the Symbiosis Law Schools are likely to be:

-Disclaimer: All information on cut-offs, analysis, answer key, and scores are based on independent analysis and evaluation made by Career Launcher.
+Disclaimer: All information on cut-offs, analysis, answer key, and scores are based on independent analysis and evaluation made by CL-LST.
 We do not take responsibility for any decision that might be taken, based on this information.

 All the best